LeoVen/tts_wot/README.md

 ## Folder setup

 - `hout` is where all the HTMLs are stored
-- `data` is where the treated text is stored
+- `data` is where the treated text is stored along with the generated voices
 - `samples` is where voice samples are stored